 #5: Don’t go in with a full belly.
 Eating a large meal right before the sauna can lead to nausea and even vomiting for some.
 Wait until after your sauna when your digestive system and body are in “relaxation mode” before enjoying a good meal.

-#7: Never enter a sauna that is above 114 degrees F. 100 to 114 degrees is the typical range in which all saunas operate.
-If a sauna seems too hot, be sure to contact someone to check the temperature right away.
+#7: Never enter a steam room that is above 114 degrees F. 100 to 114 degrees is the typical range in which steam rooms operate.
+If it seems too hot, be sure to contact someone to check the temperature right away.

 #9: Practice good hygiene.
 Public saunas, in particular, can be breeding grounds for opportunistic bacteria.
 Always sit on a towel and wear waterproof sandals to avoid being exposed to pathogenic microbes.

 #10: Know when to say NO to the Sauna.
-If you are pregnant, menopausal, suffer from migraine headaches, have high blood pressure, have a cardiovascular disorder, have hormonal imbalances, or a temperature-regulation issue such as hyperthyroidism or Hashimoto’s, take caution when using a sauna.
+If you are pregnant, menopausal, suffer from migraine headaches, have high blood pressure, have heart disease/cardiovascular disorder, have hormonal imbalances, or a temperature-regulation issue such as hyperthyroidism or Hashimoto’s thyroiditis, take caution when using a sauna.
 Talk to a qualified health professional before using.

 Saunas are one of the best activities for releasing toxins and can boost your immune system.

 If your overall body temperature increases by 1 degree, there can be a 40% increase in immune function.

 Hyperthermia produces Heat Stress Proteins, which boost healthy mitochondrial function.